ostis-ai/sc-machine/docs/sc-tools/sc_server.md

-# SC-server
+# sc-server

-SC-server allows to communicate with sc-memory through network.
-You can find it in a `bin` directory.
+Sc-server allows to communicate with sc-memory through network.
+You can find it in the `bin` directory.
 There are options of this tool:

 !!! warning